canjs/canjs/view/scope/scope.md

 ## Use

-A `can.view.Scope` represents a lookup context and parent contexts that can be used to lookup a [can.Mustache.key key] value.
+A `can.view.Scope` represents a lookup context and parent contexts that can be used to lookup a [can.mustache.key key] value.

 If no parent scope is provided, only the scope's context will be explored for values.
 For example: